Join or Renew With AARP for Just $16 a Year

 Follow Elaine on Twitter: @RoamTheDomes.

 Biography: Gary Koenig is a Vice President in the AARP Public Policy Institute, where he leads a team of economists, lawyers, and public policy experts working on financial security issues.
 His own work focuses on Social Security, retirement savings, and income adequacy in retirement.
 Follow him on Twitter @gary_koenig

 Biography: Gilberto Companioni is a multiple Emmy award winning journalist with twenty five years of experience in television, radio, print, and digital media covering major sports events as the World Cup in France '98; four World Series; the NBA Finals, World Title boxing; and has interviewed many top athletes in the span of a 25 year carrier.

 Biography: What makes a community a great place for people of all ages?
-Find innovative ideas from the elected officials, planners, designers, advocates and local leaders who are making homes, neighborhoods, cities, towns and states more livable and age-friendly.
-Visit our website at AARP.org/livable.
-Subscribe to our free monthly e-newsletter at AARP.org/livable-newsletter.
+Find out by visiting our award-winning website at AARP.org/livable and subscribing to our free, award-winning monthly e-newsletter at AARP.org/livable-newsletter.